ilchen/cryptopals/newproblems.md

 Now go to the last 2 bytes of your call to the PRNG and search among the r<sub>2</sub>′ candidates for those whose bits 240:224 correspond to the last 2 bytes of the PRNG.
-The corresponding s<sub>2</sub> is the correct internal state of the PRNG. **NB**: since you are matching 240-bit outputs by only 16 bits, there's a small probability that you will wind up at 2 (max 3) candidates for the internal state.
+The corresponding s<sub>2</sub> is the correct internal state of the PRNG. **NB**: Since you are matching 240-bit outputs by only 16 bits, there's a small probability that you will wind up at 2 (max 3) candidates for the internal state.
 Deal with it.

-Go ahead to construct a second PRNG with the same Q and internal state and verify that they produce the same output.
+Go ahead to construct a second PRNG with the same Q and internal state you've recivered and verify that they produce the same output.
 Bingo!
 You have uncovered the crux of what happened to Juniper's NetScreen product.
 A group of attackers were able to modify the sourcecode of its OS to implant the Q point of their choosing.

-You can find my solution to this challenge:
+You can find my solution to this challenge here:
 * [Dual EC PRNG implementation](https://github.com/ilchen/cryptopals/blob/master/src/main/java/com/cryptopals/set_9/DualECPRNG.java)
 * [The code for the &#967;<sup>2</sup> test](https://github.com/ilchen/cryptopals/blob/master/src/test/java/com/cryptopals/Set9Tests.java#L66-L87)
 * [The code for the attack](https://github.com/ilchen/cryptopals/blob/master/src/main/java/com/cryptopals/Set9.java#L33-L76)